 Apple's Car is said to be self-driving, have a radical design that departs considerably from conventional vehicles.
 It could be the next step for Apple as a company to grow.

 At the start of 2021, reports started to surface claiming Apple is in negotiations with potential manufacturers to actually make the Apple Car a reality.
-With a confirmation that the talks are underway, this has prompted renewed interest in the often-rumored product.
+This prompted renewed interest in the often-rumored product, an interest that has sustained ever since then.

-Apple has already been working on the concept for at least six years so far, as we will demonstrate.
+Apple has already been working on the concept for at least eight years so far, investing billions intothe project.
 There have also been countless patent filings showing Apple has continued to work on redesigning the concept of the car throughout the period.

 Just as it is likely Apple could take things slowly to enter the automobile market, it's just as likely that it could do so relatively quickly, given the extensive reporting history.

-Here's a run-down of the rumors and reports surrounding the car and "Project Titan" in general, covering from the first murmurs of its development up until the latest rumors.
+Here's a run-down of the rumors and reports surrounding the car and "Project Titan" in general, covering from the first murmurs of its development up until the latest rumors, last updated in September 2023.

 "Project Titan" name uncovered in 2014